Hiking the Dolomiti Trail - an incredible six-day trek through the Dolomites

 To top it off, there was live music being performed that evening by a professional snowboarder from Austria (an unexpected but lovely touch).
 We spent the evening relaxing in the bar area, catching up with the group, refuelling ( I had two meals, chicken and chips when i arrived then a pizza later that evening), and soaking up the scenery and sounds.

+Accommodation is in the form of large tents, divided into two compartments which are already set up when you arrive.
 Each tent includes a sleeping mat, sleeping bag, and a freeze-dried adventure meal for both dinner and breakfast (though I’d personally recommend treating yourself to a pizza or burger from the on-site options instead).
-Packing an inflatable pillow or a dry bag to create a makeshift pillow, will work wonders here

-Day 4 is arguably the most demanding section of the Dolomiti Trail in terms of both elevation gain and terrain.
+Day four is arguably the most demanding section of the Dolomiti Trail in terms of both elevation gain and terrain.
 On a more positive note, you're officially past the halfway mark of the six-day trek.

 With heavy rain forecast for the afternoon, Sophie and I decided to set off early to make the most of the dry morning.
 We were up at sunrise and on the trail by 6:00 am.
 Aside from the optional Seekofel summit earlier in the trip, this was the first day I hiked alongside someone from the group and it was a welcome change.